gdelataillade/alarm/README.md

 # Alarm plugin for iOS and Android

-This Flutter plugin provides a simple and easy-to-use interface for setting and canceling alarms on iOS and Android devices.
-It utilizes the `android_alarm_manager_plus` plugin for Android and the native iOS `AVAudioPlayer` class.
+This plugin offers a straightforward interface to set and cancel alarms on both iOS and Android devices.
+Using native code, it handles audio playback, vibrations, system volume, and notifications seamlessly.

 ## 🔧 Installation steps